 Prior to the project, the ASEAN-IPR also convened a Following the Workshop and Training Sessions, webinar in the form of its Discussion Series in August 2021 with the theme "Youth as Agents of Peace - utilising digital platforms for narratives of peace".
-Leading up to the Youth-Tech Project, the Webinar brought together the Chair of the ASEAN Senior Officials Meeting on Youth (SOMY), a representative of the ASEAN Foundation, as well as a youth representative to discuss and share best practices for youth projects relating to peace on the digital platform and barriers to youth involvement in peace processes and intergenerational collaboration.
-One of the most standout points generated from the Webinar was intergenerational trust-building and subsequent collaboration in peace processes.
+Leading up to the Youth-Tech Project, the Webinar brought together the Chair of the ASEAN Senior Officials Meeting on Youth (SOMY), a representative of the ASEAN Foundation, as well as a youth representative to discuss and share best practices for youth projects relating to peace on peace processes and intergenerational collaboration.
+One of the most standout points generated from the subsequent collaboration in peace processes.
 There is a stigma and neglection from the older generation, as they may view peace differently.
 Thus, prior to such collaboration, building understanding and trust (including how each generation thinks and works) is an essential key step.
 For the younger generation, a done through ICT.

-Due to the pandemic, most of the Workshop and Training was done virtually.
-The Workshop and Training, held from the 22nd to the 25th of November, 2021, provided participants with step-by-step capacity building in technology and peace - taking the Training Module into action.
-The Workshop part - in plenary combined three elements: youth, peace, and technology.
+was done virtually.
+The Workshop and Training, held from the 22nd to the 25th of November, 2021, provided technology and peace - taking the Training Module aspects of business, education, and technology, three elements: youth, peace, and technology.
 In the peace dimension, the youth become instrumental in the prevention and countering of radicalism and for this very purpose.